 In our work with MBA applicants and as former business school students ourselves, we can’t help but notice that there are certain jobs that are incredibly appealing as folks embark on their MBA career journey.
 Some of these jobs feel like pure expressions of the impact they want to make – going into venture capital, social impact, or starting their own company.
-And some of these jobs are just plain intriguing, like working in entertainment.
+Some of these jobs are just plain intriguing, like working in entertainment.

-So, we’ve included as much as we can here, and to get even more juicy details about our take on these jobs, data about placement into these jobs at the top US business schools, AND a bonus section about Rotational Programs / Leadership Development Programs, join our community and choose the Career Placement Report as your FREE premium welcome gift!
+So, we’ve included as much as we can here, but to get even more juicy details about our take on these jobs, data about placement at the top US business schools, AND a bonus section about Rotational Programs / Leadership Development Programs, join our community and choose the Career Placement Report as your FREE premium welcome gift!

 All right, here we go!